mjknj18/Employee-Database-Analysis/README.md

 1. There are 300,024 employees in the database for whom a salary record is present.
 2. There were 36,150 employees hired in 1986.
-3. Only 24 employees have been managers of the 9 departments.
+3. Only 24 employees have been managers of one or more of the nine departments.
 4. There are 331,603 employees in the database for whom a department assignment is present.
 5. Only 20 employees have a last name that begins with B and a first name of Hercules.
 6. A total of 52,245 employees have been assigned to the sales department.